tobikugel/2DSI_algorithm/README.md

 ## General Information
-- Provide general information about your project here.
-- What problem does it (intend to) solve?
+The measurement of ultrashort laser pulses is highly complex because of their short temporal duration in the range of femtoseconds ($1$fs = $10^{-15}$s)
 - What is the purpose of your project?
 - Why did you undertake it?
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Files
-* 2DSI_Map_Creator (done)
+* 2DSI_Map_Creator.ipynb
-    * A laser pulse is created and its corresponding 2DSI map is computationally calculated.
+    * A full dataset out of a laser pulse is created and its corresponding 2DSI map is computationally calculated.
-* Group_Delay_Extraction (pending)
+* Group_Delay_Extraction.ipynb
+    * By using 1-D fast Fourier transforms, the relevant information gets extracted of a 2DSI map.
-* Group_Delay_Integration (pending)
+* Group_Delay_Integration.ipynb
+    * A finite difference inversion calculates the spectral phase.
-* Pulse_Displayer (pending)
+* Pulse_Displayer.ipynb

-## Features
-List the ready features here:
-- Awesome feature 1
-- Awesome feature 2
-- Awesome feature 3
+    * Display and comparsion of the results in the spectral and temporal domain.

 ## Screenshots